matter-labs/zksync-lite-docs/docs/api/sdk/python/tutorial.md

                            amount=Decimal("0.01"), token="USDC")

 ```
-For better controlling you can optionally provide `nonce` and `fee`
+For better controlling, you can optionally provide `nonce` and `fee`

 ## Withdrawing funds back to Ethereum